-When high winds and torrential rains knock out the grid, or heavy snows bring down power lines and blow transformers, you often turn to the simplest power storage device – a flashlight – to light your way in a powerless house.
-You may be grateful for the small beam of illumination, but the flashlight doesn’t preserve the food in your refrigerator, power your water heater or your stove.
+When high winds and torrential rains knock out the grid, or heavy snows bring down power lines and blow transformers, you often turn to the simplest energy storage device – a flashlight – to light your way in a powerless house.
+You may be grateful for the small beam of illumination, but the flashlight doesn’t preserve the food in your refrigerator or power your water heater or your stove.

 A solar home is more resilient during natural disasters, especially when supported with energy storage.

 What Makes a Solar Home Resilient During Natural Disasters?